This is also considered to be a cash advance, so it’s relatively costly compared to standard credit card transactions.

 Balance transfer credit cards are one of the most common reasons that Canadians transfer funds from their credit card to their bank account.
 What exactly are they, though?
 Balance transfer cards are credit cards that offer promotional rates when you transfer your balance from your current credit card to your new balance transfer card.

 You have to apply for balance transfer credit cards just like you would for any credit card.
 How it works is if you’re approved, you can take the funds from the card and pay off the previous card.
-These cards have a promotional rate of 0% for an allotted amount of time and some transaction fees.
-As long as you pay off your balance before the promotional period ends, then you can end up saving a lot of money.
+These cards have a promotional rate of 0% for a limited time, with some transaction fees.
+As long as you pay off your balance before the promotional period ends, you can end up saving a lot of money.

-It’s also important to note that with credit card balance transfers, there’s no cash advance fee for transferring the funds from your credit card to your chequing accounts.
-The money is intended to be used to pay off your other credit card, so you follow the promotional interest rate, which is 0%.
+It’s also important to note that with credit card balance transfers, there’s no cash advance fee when transferring funds from your credit card to your chequing account.
+The money is intended to pay off your other credit card, so you follow the promotional interest rate of 0%.
 When this promotional interest rate ends, though, you could end up having higher interest rates and hefty fees.

 Sending Money Transfers from Credit Cards

-When using money transfer apps to send funds to other parts of the world, you don’t have to use your bank account in order to send the funds.
+When using money transfer apps to send funds to other parts of the world, you don’t have to use your bank account to send the funds.
 You can use your credit card.
-If you do this, though, you have to remember that you will have to pay an exchange fee charge that the credit card policy entails.
+If you do this, though, you have to remember that you will have to pay an exchange fee as required by the credit card policy.
 That said, it’s not treated as a cash advance; it’s considered a standard transaction.

 Transferring From Credit Cards to the Top 5 Banks

-Even if you already bank with the same institution where you hold your credit card and aren’t going through a different bank, you still have to take out the cash before it gets transferred to your account.
+Even if you already bank with the same institution that issues your credit card and aren’t going through a different bank, you still have to withdraw the cash before it’s transferred to your account.
 While prepaid credit cards do allow you to transfer funds from your credit account to your bank account, traditional credit cards don’t.

 Credit Card Transfers and Your Credit Score